dominikjeske/dominikjeske.github.io/_posts/2020-11-09-source-generators.markdown

 }
 ````

-When you start playing with syntax trees it is hard to dig thru all that Roslyn objects.
+When you start playing with syntax trees it is hard to dig through all that Roslyn objects.
 I recommend to install **.NET Compiler Platform SDK** - it is available as separate component in **Visual Studio Installer**.
 After installing it in VS you have SyntaxVisualizer window that will visualize each file open currently in IDE.
 This gives you a quick way to see how syntax tree is structured.

 ![SyntaxTree](/assets/images/source_generators_syntax_tree.png)